cardozoaldama/html-css-play/README.md

 ## Unverified...

-People, do not delete your SSH keys without reason.
+People, do not delete your SSH keys without any reason.
 XD